 If you’re a Milwaukeean in the market for a new car, you likely need financing.
 There are many factors in qualifying for an affordable car loan, including your credit score, your income and how quickly you can pay back your loan.
-Our partners at ConsumerAffairs researched the best car loans in Milwaukee to help you secure the best rate possible.
+We researched the best car loans in Milwaukee to help you secure the best rate possible.

 If you’re shopping for a new vehicle in Milwaukee, it’s likely you’ll need to arrange for an auto loan.
 Car loans can be obtained from multiple different avenues.
 Banks, credit unions and online lenders are popular options, and it can sometimes be convenient to get financing through a car dealership or manufacturer, although these options might require excellent credit or have higher interest rates.

 It’s a good idea to get pre-approved for a car loan.
 Pre-approval from a lender is a simple way to secure your financing before shopping for a car.
 Once you’re pre-approved, you have the cash available to purchase a vehicle.
 Getting pre-approved lets you lock in an interest rate, compare multiple loan offers, keep within your budget and have a stronger negotiating position when shopping for a new car.

 To qualify for an auto loan, you’ll need to provide the following:

 Proof of residency: Lenders need to know where you live and your contact information.
 A utility bill often serves to prove residency.

 Identification: Unless obtaining a loan from a bank you already do business with, lenders will need full proof of identity.
 This means a photo ID with signature and another form of identification such as a matching utility bill, passport or government issued ID.